kusumi/fileobj/doc/README.notes.md

 + Can not enter block visual mode via *CTRL-v*. -> **The terminal may require *CTRL-v CTRL-v* if *CTRL-v* does not work.**

 + Support for old Python versions. -> **Python 2.6, 3.0, 3.1 are supported if *argparse* module is installed, since some platforms have backported *argparse*.
-This does not apply for Windows.
-Only Python 3.3 and above are supported on Windows.**

 ## Terminal multiplexer